Impavidity/SearchEngine/README.md

 ## Boolean search
 search form:
 X AND Y AND NOT Z ...
-OR P OR Q ... first NO second AND third OR
+OR P OR Q ...

+Priority:
+highest NO
+second AND
+third OR

 ## Problems
-1. token processing problem: '-'
-current solution:
-in tokenize.py:
-`primordialTokens = inputStr.replace("-"," ").replace("'"," ").replace("/"," ").split(' ')`

-2. numpy version problem
+1. numpy version problem

-I must use the pre-installed numpy with version '1.8.0rc1' to make program run correctly. reference link: http://comments.gmane.org/gmane.comp.ai.gensim/5643
+I must use the pre-installed numpy with version '1.8.0rc1' to make program run correctly. reference link: http://comments.gmane.org/gmane.comp.ai.gensim/5643 Numpy 1.10 would stuck

-3. Problematic preprocessing

-processed tokens:
-Use regular expression now
-see myTokenize.py